Martin of Tours: Death

+Shrine basilica

+The shrine chapel at Tours developed into one of the most prominent and influential establishments in medieval France.
+Charlemagne awarded the position of Abbot to his friend and adviser Alcuin.
 At this time the abbot could travel between Tours and the court at Trier in Germany and always stay overnight at one of his own properties.
-It was at Tours that Alcuin's scriptorium (a room in monasteries devoted to the copying of manuscripts by monastic scribes) developed Caroline minuscule, the clear round hand that made manuscripts far more legible.
+It was at Tours that Alcuin's scriptorium (a room in monasteries devoted to the copying of manuscripts by monastic scribes) developed Carolingian minuscule, the clear round hand that made manuscripts far more legible.

 In later times the abbey was destroyed by fire on several occasions and ransacked by Norman Vikings in 853 and in 903.
 It burned again in 994, and was rebuilt by Hervé de Buzançais, treasurer of Saint Martin, an effort that took 20 years to complete.
-Expanded to accommodate the crowds of pilgrims and to attract them, the shrine of St. Martin of Tours became a major stopping-point on pilgrimages.
-In 1453 the remains of Saint Martin were transferred to a magnificent new reliquary donated by Charles VII of France and Agnes Sorel.
+Expanded to accommodate the crowds of pilgrims and to attract them, the shrine of St. Martin of Tours became an often-frequented stop on pilgrimages.
+In 1453 the remains of Saint Martin were transferred to a magnificent new reliquary donated by Charles VII of France and Agnès Sorel.

 During the French Wars of Religion, the basilica was sacked by the Protestant Huguenots in 1562.
 It was disestablished during the French Revolution.
 It was deconsecrated, used as a stable, then utterly demolished.
 Its dressed stones were sold in 1802 after two streets were built across the site, to ensure the abbey would not be reconstructed.